Who Is Responsible For Apartment Complex Water Damage?

 Accidents happen which is why it is essential to have renters insurance.
 Most places require you have it before allowing you to move into an apartment.
 Depending on the plan you select, coverage can vary from damages to the building, personal content and may even cover the cost of lodging while repairs are being completed.

 The landlord is responsible for maintaining a functional apartment and ensuring that it is livable.
-The upkeep of basic plumbing such as sinks, toilets and tubs fall on the shoulders of the landlord.
+The upkeep of basic plumbing such as sinks, toilets, and tubs fall on the shoulders of the landlord.
 Failure to maintain or repair these functions may lead to property damage and the landlord is liable due to negligence.

 Damage to Property and Personal Belongings

-Water damages caused to the building itself such as flooring, walls and utilities should be covered under the landlord’s property insurance.
+Water damages caused to the building itself such as flooring, walls, and utilities should be covered under the landlord’s property insurance.
 Personal property damages fall to the responsibility of the party at fault for damages, which can be the tenant.
 For example, if the tenant leaves a faucet on and falls asleep causing water damage.

 How We Can Help

 Water damage requires a rapid response in order to minimize loss to both the property itself and belongings inside.
-SERVPRO technicians are experts at water damage cleanup in apartments and buildings of all sizes no matter severity of the damage.
+SERVPRO technicians are experts at water damage cleanup in apartments and buildings of all sizes no matter the severity of the damage.
 Our team of experts will assess the damage and develop an appropriate plan to restore and recover your property and contents.
 Contact us by calling 208-375-0300 to learn more about our water damage clean-up services.